ajaviaad/neuroweave/README.md

 - **Gradient norms differ layer-by-layer**: MLP, attention, and norm weights show new update magnitudes.
 - **Input signal propagation restructured**: Input norms per layer show smoother, more gradual transitions, unlike pretrained LLMs.
-- **Model behavior is no longer static**: All responses are search-grounded using DuckDuckGo API integration.
+- **Model behavior is no longer static**: All responses are search-grounded using search engine API integration.
 No corpus memorization.

 > 📌 _“Neuroweave is not a fine-tuned LLM.
 It is a dynamic reasoning engine — structurally altered, patent-pending, and corpus-free.”_

 ## Deployment & Integration

 Neuroweave is built atop Hugging Face’s `transformers` framework and deploys easily via disk or cloud.
-No pretrained checkpoint loading is required after patching.

 ```python
 model.set_input_embeddings(PatchedEmbedding(...))